-Skills and knowledge Personal qualities School subjects- where do you Interest and passions RIASEC code School subjects- where do you achieve your best marks?
+Skills and knowledge Personal qualities School subjects- where do you Interest and passions RIASEC code achieve your best marks?

 Ambitions Strengths

 Values and Motivators: What aspects of a job are most important to you?

 E.g. Income, faith, travel, status, leadership, opportunities for learning or advancement, the social/physical work environment, stress levels, hours of work, any other needs or wants?